 The Samuel Elbert Hotel is the most famous hotel in the 200-year history of Elberton.
-The newly renovated Samuel Elbert Hotel and Conference Center has a commanding position on the southwest corner of the public square.
+The newly renovated Samuel Elbert Hotel has a commanding position on the southwest corner of the public square.
 The Samuel Elbert Hotel has a distinctively different appearance from all other buildings on the square because it was built in the non-classical Tudor style.
 By ironic circumstance, this hotel, which was named for Samuel Elbert, one of the heroes of the American Revolutionary War against England, was built at the height of the popularity of an English style.
 And, it was a building that would have looked perfectly at home in the country from whose dominance General Elbert and his fellow revolutionaries had fought to free America.

 The Samuel Elbert Hotel fulfilled the need of a modern hotel in a city that was still growing in the middle of the 1920s.
 In January 1924, the Elberton Chamber of Commerce appointed a hotel committee to take action at once in the planning of the modern facility.
 This hotel was so sorely needed that various citizens stated their support for the hotel, which had a projected cost of $125,000.
 Money was quickly pledged and raised, and even high school students got into the act and expressed their interest in a new hotel.

 By August 1924, plans for a modern hotel were underway with the architectural firm of Pringle and Smith of Atlanta chosen to design and build the highly anticipated new hotel.
 The Arnold Construction Company was selected as the contracting firm.
 R. S. Pringle and Francis P. Smith designed the new hotel in the Tudor Revival style, with half-timber construction and a veneer surface of brick and stucco.
 The new hotel formally opened on Friday, August 28, 1925, with an evening banquet which lasted several hours.